 Follicular occlusion syndrome refers to a group of diseases in which hair follicles become blocked with keratin (scale) and then rupture, resulting in inflammatory skin disease.
 These conditions commonly coexist.
 They may be severe and difficult to treat.

 Three of these diseases are together known as the follicular occlusion triad.

 A fourth condition, pilonidal sinus or pilonidal disease, makes up the follicular occlusion tetrad.

-Hidradenitis suppurativa is increasing referred to by the name acne inversa.
-It is a chronic inflammatory skin condition in which there are painful boil-like lumps and draining sinus tracts (canals) that leave unsightly scars.
+Hidradenitis suppurativa is a chronic inflammatory skin condition in which there are painful boil-like lumps and draining sinus tracts (canals) that leave unsightly scars.
 It affects the armpits, groin, genitals, buttocks and skin under the breasts.